 Buy Insurance

 Shop around for travel insurance.
 Decent rates are available.
-While the last thing you want to think about before a big trip is something going wrong, getting insurance will provide you with peace of mind in case the worse happens.
+While the last thing you want to think about before a big trip is something going wrong, getting insurance will provide you with peace of mind in case the worst happens.

-Travel Insurance vs Trip Insurance
+Travel Insurance vs. Trip Insurance

-It’s important to keep in mind the difference between travel insurance and trip insurance.
+It’s important to keep in mind the difference between medical travel insurance and trip insurance.
 Travel insurance is essentially an extra health insurance policy to cover you if you experience health-related issues while traveling.
 Trip insurance covers you for travel-related financial losses, such as cancellations, delays, missed flight connections, and lost baggage.

-Smart Packing
+Practice Smart Packing

 Take any medication you think you might need on the road.
 This can include antibiotics, pain medication, antihistamine and even antidiarrheal medicine (trouble digesting the local cuisine is one of the chief causes of medical issues, especially on trips out of the country).
 Also, make sure all your vaccinations are up to date before you hit the road.